Integrating the Chatbot

 return {"access_token": r.json()["access_token"]}

-Step 4: Initialize the Chatbot in Your Application
+Step 3: Initialize the Chatbot

 Basic Integration